 Child Support – Financial Help for Your Children

-In the state of New Jersey, child support is generally governed by specific child support guidelines.
-Anna-Maria Pittella will explain these guidelines to you and she works with you to get the financial help your family needs.
+In the state of New Jersey, child support is governed by statute and the application of child support guidelines.
+Anna-Maria Pittella will explain these guidelines to you and work with you to get the financial help your family needs.

 Broadly, this is how child support works:

-- Each parent’s income or imputed earnings are determined to calculate what the child support payments will be.
+- Each parent’s income or imputed earnings are determined to calculate the child support payment.
 The two incomes are used in a formula to determine the child support payments for the number of children under 18 in a household.
 Depending on what each party earns, the child support would be paid on a proportional basis by each parent.
 The parent who does not live with the child would pay the proportional share of the computed amount to the other parent.

 - An “imputed” figure may be determined if a parent is not working based on what a parent is capable of earning or has historically earned.
 For instance, if a parent was recently unemployed but has a history of earning $50,000 per year, that same amount may be used to determine how much child support should be paid.

 - The child support guidelines do not apply to cases where a parent earns an amount of money over $187,200.00.
-Since in those cases the formulated support amount would not reflect the child’s lifestyle, an additional amount of child support would be crafted to address.
+Since in those cases the formulated support amount would not reflect the child’s lifestyle, an additional amount of child support would be crafted to address lifestyle.

 - Child support can be paid directly to the other parent or through the Family Court Support System.
+Child support is only collected through the Family Court System until a child turns 19 unless proof is provided that the child continues in school.
 When a parent is not cooperative in paying child support, sometimes the only option is to file an application in court for a support order to be entered or enforced.